tdwg/website/conferences/2026/instructions/index.md

 Side events won’t be streamed.
 Side events organizers may decide to share a video conference link but that is at their discretion.

-If you can attend as a virtual participant you could use one of these [virtual backgrounds](https://drive.google.com/drive/folders/1KK7u6GhXRJ_20977zn3y9zlJSNgf5GdE?usp=drive_link).
+If you can attend as a virtual participant you could use one of these [Virtual backgrounds](https://drive.google.com/drive/folders/1KK7u6GhXRJ_20977zn3y9zlJSNgf5GdE?usp=drive_link){:.btn .btn-secondary .btn-sm}{:target="_blank"}.